mirror/dd-wrt/src/router/rsync/rsync.1.md

     cause rsync to have a different idea about what data to expect next over the socket, and that will make it fail in a cryptic fashion.

-    Note that it is best to use a separate `--remote-option` for each option you want to pass.
-This makes your usage compatible with the `--protect-args` option.
-If that option is off, any spaces in your remote options will be split by the remote shell unless you take steps to protect them.
+    Note that you should use a separate `-M` option for each remote option you want to pass.
+On older rsync versions, the presence of any spaces in the remote-option arg could cause it to be split into separate remote args, but this requires the use of [`--old-args`](#opt) in a modern rsync.

     When performing a local transfer, the "local" side is the sender and the "remote" side is the receiver.